 - Outline service level agreements

-- Work out how you will apply consistency to the project — from logistics of planning workshops to the regularity of strategy meetings.
+- Work out how you will apply consistency to the project — from the logistics of planning workshops to the regularity of strategy meetings

-- Assessing where you are now - measuring things like regrettable loss (such as losing employees to the competition or ill health or change of lifestyle)
+This is the data collection phase, where you'll figure out what your strategy needs.
+Start by assessing where you are now and measuring things like regrettable loss, such as losing employees to the competition, ill health or change of lifestyle.

-- Looking at the percentage of valued applicants vs those that do not measure up to your ideal employee demographic.
+Next, look at the percentage of valued applicants versus those that do not measure up to your ideal employee demographic.

-- Defining brand attributes – do your brand values reflect your culture within the organisation?
+- Determining brand attributes: Do your brand values reflect your culture within the organisation?

-- Defining overall employment value proposition – how do you want to present yourself as an employer?
+- Identifying your overall employment value proposition: How do you want to present yourself as an employer?

-- Discovery Researching impact, purpose and belonging in your company.
-This stage may include:
+The discovery stage is all about researching impact, purpose and belonging in your company.
+It may include:

 - Internal and external focus groups